Whipped Rhubarb Porridge and Cold Strawberry Kissel – Raparperivispipuuro ja Mansikkakiisseli

 • pinch of salt

-1. Boil the water, add the rhubarb and let simmer in the water as long as they become mashed (about 15 minutes).
+1. Boil the water, add the rhubarb, and let it simmer as long as they become soft and fall apart (about 15 minutes).

 2. Add sugar, salt, and the semolina while mixing.
-Let bubble for 5-10 minutes stirring occasionally until the mixture seems thick enough.
-Be careful, because this porridge tends to burn and stick to the bottom of the pot easily!
+Let the bubble bubble for 5-10 minutes, stirring occasionally until the mixture seems thick enough.
+Be careful because this porridge tends to burn and stick to the bottom of the pot easily!

 3. Take off from the stove and let the porridge cool down.
-Whip the cooled down porridge with a mixer until the volume should approximately double.
+Whip the cooled-down porridge with a mixer until the volume doubles.
 This takes about five minutes.
-Longer you whip fluffier will the result be.
+The longer you whip, the fluffier the result will be.

 4. Scoop the porridge into the serving bowls and place in the fridge.